isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before the processing of commands in received HTTP requests, the ``rbac`` hook
-takes specific parameters, e.g. the common name part of the client
+takes specific parameters, e.g. the common-name part of the client
 certificate subject name, to assign a role to the request.
 The configuration associated with this role is used to accept or reject
 the command.
 After processing, the response can be rewritten, e.g.